google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-preprocessors.markdown

 ## Source Maps and DevTools

-Now that you've got source maps properly set up, you might be happy to learn that DevTools has built-in support for both CSS and JS based source maps.
+Now that you've got Source Maps properly set up, you might be happy to learn that DevTools has built-in support for both CSS and JS based Source Maps.

 ### Editing preprocessed CSS